gvwilson/sensibleadventures/shapers/story.md

         -   Flashes start to weaken
     -   Smarty Leaf comforts her
         -   "There is nothing we can do.
 It needs parts, and..."
 The old turtle shrugged helplessly.
 "We don't have them."
+        -   Looks at Gumption: "He'll need parts too."
+        -   Maddy kisses Gumption on the cheek
-    -   Maddy and Gumption load Dockety into a wheelbarrow and take him home with Sindy and Mama Roo
+    -   Maddy loads Dockety into a wheelbarrow and takes it home with Sindy and Mama Roo
     -   As they come in sight of the house, Maddy says, "I forgot something."
-    -   Goes back to the village square
-    -   Zeke and some goats are cleaning up
+    -   Goes back to the village square, where Zeke and some goats are cleaning up
         -   Zeke picks up the windmill
         -   Maddy says, "You're supposed to leave it here for now in case they come back."
         -   Confused, the bear does as she instructs
-    -   She fits her shoulders into the harness, starts it up, and flies away
+        -   She fits her shoulders into the harness, steals the mayor's zap gun, and flies away
-16. FIXME
+16. Autopilot and Why Not
+    -   Neither exhiliration nor terror, just purpose: she had to fix this
+    -   Follow the road back to the hillside and the hangar with no idea of what she'll do when she gets there
+    -
 17. FIXME
 18. FIXME
 19. FIXME